COVID-19 FAQs for Caregivers

 - Your Client will look to you for reassurance.
 Try to be a calming presence for them while at the same time communicating that you are following all recommended guidelines.

-Q: What do I do if I suspect my Client has Coronavirus?
+Q: What do I do if I suspect my Client has COVID-19?

 Stay alert to changes in your Client’s health that may indicate a problem, such as a continuous cough, high temperature and shortness of breath.
 Immediately report any changes in their health to your Care Coordinator.
 Our team will work with you to ensure the Client gets the attention they need.

-Q: What is Family & Nursing Care’s Coronavirus leave policy?
+Q: What is Family & Nursing Care’s COVID-19 leave policy?

 The health and safety of our Clients, Caregivers and Staff are of utmost concern to us.
-Should you test COVID +, your doctor will likely instruct you to quarantine for 14 days.
+Should you test positive for COVID-19, your doctor will likely instruct you to quarantine for 14 days.
 Please let us know so that we can arrange coverage for your Clients.
-Should you find that you were directly exposed to COVID, please contact your coordinator for next steps.
+Should you find that you were directly exposed to COVID-19, please contact your coordinator for next steps.

 Family & Nursing Care has implemented a plan to support Caregivers in the event they are diagnosed with COVID-19.
 With proper documentation, Family & Nursing Care will compensate affected Select Caregivers for up to 14 days and will offer financial support for affected Classic independent contractor Caregivers.

 Q: How can I best protect myself and the people for whom I provide care?

 - Stay away from friends and family who are sick.